huyenngn/OAnQuan-AI/README.md

 pip install -e '.[docs,test]'
 ```

-To develop the frontend, use the following command:
+To develop the demonstrator, use the following command:

 ```sh
 cd demo